interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 2. The SPSP Endpoint responds with the receiver info, including the receiver's ILP address and the shared secret to be used in PSK2.
 It MAY respond with a balance associated with this SPSP receiver, i.e. in the case of an invoice.
 3. The sender constructs an ILP payment using the receiver's ILP address.
 4. The sender begins sending the payment.
-  1. The sender uses PSK2 to generate the payment chunk and format additional dthese stepsata intended for the reciever to be sent with the payment.
+  1. The sender uses PSK2 to generate the payment chunk and format additional data intended for the reciever to be sent with the payment.
   2. The sender sends a prepare packet to a connector with the condition and ILP address produced by PSK2.
   3. The receiver's PSK2 module registers the incoming packet, parses, and validates the ILP packet.
   4. The receiver MAY submit the incoming packet to an external system for review to ensure that the funds are wanted.